Your Body Doesn’t Have to Keep the Score: Recover and Heal Childhood Trauma Through Somatic Therapy

 Complex Trauma

-If developmental trauma often leads to attachment wounding, then complex trauma tends to involve both.
+If developmental trauma often leads to attachment ruptures, then complex trauma tends to involve both.
 It often begins in childhood as a deep, layered wound formed by repeated experiences of neglect and lack of protection over an extended period.

 Why Somatic Therapy?